 How a renovation loan can solve your home headaches

-All that time together at home has brought their list of grievances to the forefront, only to reinforce those ever-evolving wish lists—be it a backyard, an additional bathroom, better appliances, or just more square feet.
+All that time during the pandemic spent at home has made us rethink what we want our homes to be and update our ever-evolving wish lists—be it a backyard, an additional bathroom, better appliances, or just more square feet.

-Enter, the inventory issue.
+And the problems many potential homeowners are having finding a house for sale that checks all of their boxes has forced them to get creative.
 There simply aren’t enough homes on the market to meet the current demand.
-In November of 2022, there were 1.14 million units available for sale.
+In May of 2023, there were 1.04 million units available for sale.
 Lawrence Yun, chief economist of the National Association of Realtors® notes that "housing inventory is about a quarter of what it was in 2008."
 There simply are not enough homes out there for most buyers to find what they’re looking for in the area they want to live.

 When moving isn’t the only answer

-For current homeowners, a renovation loan gives way to the option of staying put, while still getting what they need out of their homes.
-Those homeowners who are reluctant to leave a home and a neighborhood they love, but need an additional bedroom, a bigger bathroom, better appliances—you name it—can opt to refinance and make those improvements to their current home.
+For current homeowners, a renovation loan gives way to the option of staying put, while still getting what you need out of your home.
+If you’re reluctant to leave your home and a neighborhood you love, but need an additional bedroom, a bigger bathroom, better appliances—you name it— you can opt to refinance and make those improvements to your current home.

 Many renovations even have the potential to increase the value of a home, so you’ll want to figure out your potential return on investment for any renovation plans you’re making.
 This can be particularly helpful with some of the little details.